oarcscience/ith.oarc.science/lgbt/index.md

 ## Hinduism

-In contemporary India LGBT people face discrimination and marginalization.
+In contemporary India homosexual people face discrimination and marginalization.
 This results from cultural attitudes imposed by the British during their long occupation of India.
-There is no condemnation of homosexuality in the ancient Hindu texts, and no bias against LGBT people is evident up to the 19th century.
+There is no condemnation of homosexuality in the ancient Hindu texts, and no bias against homosexual people is evident up to the 19th century.
 In a few Hindu lawbooks, same-gender sexuality is described as producing a state of impurity, but it can be expunged by a ritual bath.